-Rehearsals for GYPSY begin on April 7, 2015, and performances run from April 29-May 24, 2015.
+Rehearsals for Dirty Rotten Scoundrels begin April 12, and performances run from May 4-29, 2016.
 Actors must be available for all rehearsals and performances.

 ALL ROLES ARE AVAILABLE: